PiotrFidurski/Instagramlikeapp/README.md

 ## Known Issues

-  - There's an issue with Vercel deploy where `api/me` serverless function takes over 10s and times out after u sign in, after refreshing the page this issue seems to be gone.
+  - There's an issue with Vercel deploy where `api/me` serverless function takes over 10s and times out after you login, after refreshing the page this issue seems to be gone.
   - Provider sign in callback doesn't redirect users correctly sometimes.